ant-design-blazor/CssInCsharp/docs/index.md

 }
 ```

-The "parent selectors" operator has a variety of uses.
+The `parent selectors` operator has a variety of uses.
 Basically any time you need the selectors of the nested rules to be combined in other ways than the default.
 For example another typical use of the & is to produce repetitive class names:

 ```csharp
 var css = new CSSObject